 Loans Backed by Authority General Obligation.
-The Authority has acquired or originated certain uninsured rental and business loans using proceeds of, and pledged to the repayment of, its Multi-Family/Project Bonds, outstanding as of December 31, 2012 in the aggregate principal amount of \$274,832,155.
+The Authority has acquired or originated certain uninsured rental and business loans using proceeds of, and pledged to the repayment of, the Multi-Family/ Project Bonds, outstanding as of December 31, 2012 in the aggregate principal amount of \$274,832,155.
 The Authority has pledged its full faith and credit to the payment of a substantial portion of such loans.
 The Authority has also assumed, as a general obligation, 50% risk of loss in the mortgage loans acquired by the Authority and insured by the FHA under Section 542(c) of the Housing and Community Development Act of 1992, as amended.
-As of December 31, 2012, such 542(c) mortgage loans were outstanding in the amount of \$217,533,284 (\$28,345,774 held under the General Resolution and securing the Multifamily Housing Insured Mortgage Revenue Bonds and \$189,187,510 held under the Multi-Family/Project Master Indenture and securing the Multi-Family/Project Bonds).
+As of December 31, 2012, such 542(c) mortgage loans were outstanding in the amount of approximately \$217.5 million (\$28.3 million held under the General Resolution and securing the Bonds and \$189.2 million held under the master indenture and securing the Multi-Family/Project Bonds).
 In the case of a §542(c) claim, the Authority is responsible, as a general obligation, to reimburse FHA for 50% of any loss incurred by the FHA as a result of and after the final settlement of such claim.
 See "Programs to Date - Commercial Loan Programs - Rental Finance Programs" under this caption.
 To date, the Authority has incurred risk-sharing losses of approximately \$11.8 million following the defaults on insured mortgage loans for certain projects, the foreclosure and sale of those projects and the settlement of the respective final insurance claims with FHA.
-In addition, the mortgage loans for the Platte Valley Village II project in the approximate aggregate principal amount of \$1.781 million, for the Fox Run Apartments project in the approximate aggregate principal amount of \$3.455 million and for the Gold Camp Apartments project in the approximate aggregate principal amount of \$1.195 million have also defaulted.
+In addition, the mortgage loans for the Platte Valley Village II project in the approximate aggregate principal amount of \$1.8 million, for the Fox Run Apartments project in the approximate aggregate principal amount of \$3.5 million and for the Gold Camp Apartments project in the approximate aggregate principal amount of \$1.2 million have also defaulted.
 The Authority has filed insurance claims and received insurance proceeds from HUD with respect to these loans.
 It is likely that the Authority will incur a risk-sharing liability with respect to these loans, for which the Authority believes it is adequately reserved.

-Interest Rate Contracts; Derivative Products.
-The Authority has pledged its full faith and credit to secure its obligation to make termination payments under the Interest Rate Contracts relating to the Bonds under the Master Indenture, under the derivative products relating to the Multi-Family/Project Bonds under the related master indenture and under the derivative product relating to the Multi-Family Housing Insured Mortgage Revenue Bonds under the general bond resolution.
-See Appendix B - "THE OUTSTANDING BONDS AND AUXILIARY OBLIGATIONS - The Outstanding Auxiliary

-Obligations" to this Annual Report.
-See also footnote (8) to the audited financial statements of the Authority attached hereto as Appendix C.
+Derivative Products; Interest Rate Contracts.
+The Authority has pledged its full faith and credit to secure its obligation to make termination payments under the derivative products relating to the Multi-Family Project Bonds under the related master indenture, under the interest rate contracts relating to the Single Family Mortgage Bonds under the related master indenture and under the Derivative Product relating to the Bonds.
+See Appendix B - "OUTSTANDING GENERAL RESOLUTION OBLIGATIONS - Outstanding Derivative Products" to this Annual Report.
+See also footnote (8) to the audited financial statements of the Authority attached hereto as Appendix A.

 Other Borrowings.
 The Authority has entered into agreements with the Federal Home Loan Bank of Topeka and a commercial bank for borrowings from time to time.
 Such borrowings are also general obligations of the Authority and have generally been used to date to make or purchase loans pending the permanent financing of such loans.
 As of December 31, 2012, \$71.5 million in borrowings were outstanding under those agreements.
-See footnote (5) to the audited financial statements of the Authority attached hereto as Appendix C. The Authority has also borrowed amounts evidenced by Rural Business Cooperative Service Notes (outstanding as of December 31, 2012 in the aggregate principal amount of \$787,123), which have been used to finance project or working capital loans or participations therein for small businesses in rural areas.
+See footnote (5) to the audited financial statements of the Authority attached hereto as Appendix A. The Authority has also borrowed amounts evidenced by Rural Business Cooperative Service Notes (outstanding as of December 31, 2012 in the aggregate principal amount of \$787,123), which have been used to finance project or working capital loans or participations therein for small businesses in rural areas.
 The Authority has pledged its full faith and credit to the payment of such notes.